- Stanbic PMI Report shows that purchasing efforts accelerated in October, leading to the greatest upturn in inventories since August 2023.

 According to surveyed businesses, rising sales and greater client interest drove the increase in activity in October.

-That said, the overall uplift in sales was only fractional, as many firms continued to struggle with cash flow constraints, tough economic conditions, rising costs and political uncertainty.
+That said, the overall sales uplift was only fractional, as many firms continued to struggle with cash flow constraints, challenging economic conditions, rising costs, and political uncertainty.

 Read also: Inflation and energy costs curtail Kenya’s private sector growth